priyanshukumarsinha/CPP/lect5.md

 ```

 ## Types of Formal Arguments
--Formal arguments can be of three types
+- Formal arguments can be of three types
 	- Ordinary Variable of any type
 	- Pointer Variables
 	- Reference Variables
 - **Call by Value**
 	- when formal arguments are ordinary variables, it is function call by value.
+	-
 ```cpp
 #include<iostream>
 using namespace std;